-How to Move to Italy from Australia: Visas, Timelines & What No One Tells You
+Moving to Italy from Australia: Visas, Timelines & What No One Tells You

 move to italy

-If you’re feeling overwhelmed, confused, or tempted to move to a treehouse instead — you’re not alone.
 I’ve lived this journey myself (complete with tears, questionable translation attempts, and a very patient lawyer), and now I help Australians move to Italy with clarity, support and far fewer headaches.
 Here’s everything you really need to know — every pathway, what documents you’ll need, realistic timelines, and the things nobody tells you.

 The main ways Australians can move to Italy